Constipation in Children

 • Ribbon stool (anal stenosis)

-• Abnormal anus (anal stenosis, inflammatory bowel disease or sexual abuse)
+• Abnormal anus (infection, stenosis, inflammatory bowel disease or sexual abuse)

 • Abnormal lower back or buttocks (spina bifida, spinal cord lesion or sacral agenesis)

-• Failure to thrive (coeliac disease, hypothyroidism or safeguarding)
+• Failure to thrive (coeliac disease, hypothyroidism, cystic fibrosis or safeguarding issues)

 • Acute severe abdominal pain and bloating (obstruction or intussusception)